Marquise Brown Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 Marquise Brown Player Prop Bets for NFL Week 6 - Baltimore vs. Los Angeles

 Before Marquise Brown hits the field for Sunday's game, which starts at 1:00 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player prop bets.
-This Week 6 matchup sees Brown's Baltimore Ravens (4-1) hit the field against the Los Angeles Chargers (4-1) at M&T Bank Stadium in Baltimore, Maryland.
+Brown and the Baltimore Ravens (4-1) take the field against the Los Angeles Chargers (4-1) in Week 6 at M&T Bank Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.